davidtmnguyen/ucsb/content/home/about.md

 # Biography

 Welcome to my website.
 My name is David Nguyễn.
 I am a graduate student in Mathematics at the University of California, Santa Barbara.
 I am interested in Mathematics and its relation to Physics.
+Click [here](http://web.math.ucsb.edu/~dnguyen/cv.pdf) for my CV.

 Below is my academic journey.
 I started my undergraduate studies as an engineering major, latter switched to Mathematics.